America's Charities | November 19, 2018

 Serving the Poor in a Transformative Way at Catholic Charities of the Diocese of Arlington

 Catholic Charities of the Diocese of Arlington is a 501(c)(3) nonprofit social service agency offering services in 21 counties and seven independent cities in northern and central Virginia that comprise the Diocese of Arlington.
 The mission of Catholic Charities is to serve the most vulnerable and poor of mind, body, and spirit by offering programs that help clients recognize their abilities, develop self-sufficiency, and maintain dignity.
-Regardless of faith, background, or circumstance, Catholic Charities helps ALL in need through a range of programs and services including:
+Regardless of faith, background, or circumstance, Catholic Charities helps ALL in need through a range of programs and services such as:

-- 236,000 residents live below the poverty line of $24,600 for a family of four (7.3% of the population)
+- 222,500 (7.4%) residents live in poverty earning below $25,100 for a family of four

 - 445,000 residents of Fairfax County speak a language other than English at home and nearly 67,000 report that they do not speak English “very well”